Tim's Green Bug...

 Not much done.
 Super cold!!

-I did measure my shocks and my proposed shock mounting location, upper shock mount will work and allow for approx 2" more downward travel in case I ever win the lottery and can get 930's.
+I did measure my shocks and my proposed shock mounting location, upper shock mount will work :D and allow for approx 2" more downward travel in case I ever win the lottery and can get 930's.

 And, getting WAY ahead of myself, I picked out an accent color for the fenders, rear clip, wheels, and moving suspension parts.
 The choice was international blue or ford blue, I think this is international.
 Not sure who won, miney or mo.
 Wife says she'd go with black, but I said it's supposed to be loud and annoying.
 "Yeaup, you got it."
-Also, did some thinking on the bump stops.
-I have a plan for urathane scrubbers (snubbers?) with associated beef-up of the trailing arms.

 And of coarse I didn't plan on the fender clearance.
 I'm thinking that I could make this work with the fiberglass fenders if I stick with the smaller tires.
 Some trimming required, I'm sure.
-Nothing too exciting, but progress all the same.

 You do not have the required permissions to view the files attached to this post.